Neeratyoy/Auto-CNN/README.md

 For K49:
 The best returned configuration from KMNIST was chosen.
-The size of the channels, number of fully connected layers and neurons, batch size was reparameterized and input to BOHB fo4 K49.
+The size of the channels, number of fully connected layers and neurons, batch size was reparameterized and input to BOHB for K49.